camunda-community-hub/kafka-connect-zeebe/README.md

 ## Filtering Variables

-You can filter the variables being sent to Kafka by adding a custom header to the "sendMessage" task with the key "variablesToSendToKafka".
+You can filter the variables being sent to Kafka by adding a custom header to the "sendMessage" task with the configuration option "job.variables".

 Set the value of this key to a comma-separated list of variables to pass to Kafka.